Cracking the Castilian Spanish Dialect: Grammar, Accent & Vocabulary

 Image via Pixabay

-Many non-native Spanish learners are intimidated by the sheer number of conjugations that exist for different pronouns.
-If you’re learning Spanish in Spain, there’s some bad news for you: compared to Latin American varieties, Castilian has an extra set of verb conjugations, due to their use of vosotros as a second-personal plural pronoun (think “y’all” or “you guys”).
+Many non-native Spanish learners feel intimidated by the sheer number of conjugations that exist for different pronouns.
+If you’re learning Spanish in Spain, there’s some bad news for you.
+Compared to Latin American varieties, Castilian has an extra set of verb conjugations, due to their use of vosotros as a second-personal plural pronoun (think “y’all” or “you guys”).

-Keep in mind, though, that you still need to memorize the ustedes verb endings on the left half of the above table, as they are used for third-person plural conjugations (i.e., ellos and ellas), even in Castilian Spanish (sorry).
+Keep in mind that you still need to memorize the ustedes verb endings on the left half of the above table.
+Even in Castilian Spanish, they are used for third-person plural conjugations (i.e., ellos and ellas).
+Sorry!

 Image via Lsuff / Wikipedia

 Like all dialects of Spanish, Castilian Spanish has its own way of saying things.
 Several everyday terms are different from those used in Latin America.
 For instance: